niyantn/Spotify-Discover-Together/README.md

 ## Conclusion
 <img src="Photos/created_playlist.png" width="800" >
-Arjun and I were actually able to find hidden gems in the recommended playlist that we both enjoyed.
-Overall it was a success, and going forward we are looking to develop this idea into a functioning web app that anyone and his/her friend can use to find music together.
+Trustin and I found songs in the playlist that we both enjoyed and we thought matched both of our tastes in music.
+Trustin and I had commonalities in rap and electronic music and our algorithm was able to find the overlap in the subgenres within those that we enjoyed and found songs that were similar.
+Overall, our project was a success, and going forward we are looking to develop this idea into a functioning web app that anyone and their friend can use to find music together.